Mindfulness-Based Stress Reduction teacher

 Her personal dedication to the practice of mindfulness has been transformative in both her personal and professional life, and she continues the ongoing journey of strengthening her embodiment of mindfulness as a way of being moment by moment.

-At the Mindfulness Centre she leads some of the Mindfulness-Based Stress Reduction programs.
+At the Mindfulness Centre she leads all the Mindfulness-Based Stress Reduction programs.